 Covering the period from the early days of the MNA through to 1968, ‘Never Again’ will include such giants as the Stanier and Gresley Pacifics, well-known passenger classes such as Jubilees, Castles, and Manors, and of course V2s on the Waverley route.

-Lavishly illustrated with over 1,000 pictures, on top-quality art paper running to over 750 pages in three volumes, this book is a must-have purchase as the fiftieth anniversary of the end of British Railways steam operation approaches.
+Lavishly illustrated with over 1,000 pictures, on top-quality art paper running to over 1,000 pages in four volumes, this book is a must-have purchase as the fiftieth anniversary of the end of British Railways steam operation approaches.

 The chapters of ‘Never Again’ reflect the enormous spread of the MNA’s activities, geographically and otherwise.